Wedding photography: Technology

-During the film era, photographers favoured colour negative film and medium-format cameras, especially by Hasselblad.
+During the film era, photographers favored colour negative film and medium-format cameras, especially Hasselblad.
 Today, many more weddings are photographed with digital SLR cameras as the digital convenience provides quick detection of lighting mistakes and allows creative approaches to be reviewed immediately.

 In spite of this trend, some photographers continue to shoot with film as they prefer the film aesthetic, and others are of the opinion that negative film captures more information than digital technology, and has less margin for exposure error.
 Certainly true in some cases, exposure latitude inherent in a camera's native Raw image format (which allows for more under- and over- exposure than JPEG) varies from manufacturer to manufacturer.
-All forms of RAW have a degree of exposure latitude which exceeds slide film - to which digital capture is commonly compared.
+All forms of RAW have a degree of exposure latitude that exceeds slide film - to which digital capture is commonly compared.

-The introduction of ILC (interchangeable lens cameras) mirrorless camera such as the Fuji XT-2 and the Sony A7 series in 2015 / 2016 is a game-changer for the PJ wedding photographer.
-With the introduction of the Nikon D5 it is now possible to capture images in very low light, without the use of a flash.
+The introduction of ILC (interchangeable lens cameras) mirrorless cameras such as the Fuji XT-2 and the Sony A7 series in 2015 / 2016 was significant for PJ wedding photographers.

-Technology has evolved with the use of remote triggers and flash synchronization.
-Wedding photographers are now able to travel light and yet have the ability to use creative lighting.

 Approaches

-Two approaches to wedding photography are traditional and photojournalistic.
-Many wedding photographers will fall somewhere in between the extremes represented by these two descriptions.

 Traditional wedding photography provides for more classically posed images and a great deal of photographer control during the ceremony.

-A Photojournalist style of wedding photography takes its cue from editorial reporting styles and focuses more on candid images with little photographer interaction; a wedding photojournalist typically shoots images quickly using available light or on-camera flash rather than using traditional, formal posing techniques and studio lights.
+A photojournalistic style of wedding photography takes its cue from editorial reporting styles and focuses more on candid images with little photographer interaction; a wedding photojournalist typically shoots images quickly using available light or on-camera flash rather than using traditional, formal posing techniques and studio lights.

 A third style is a fashion-based approach.
-In contemporary/fashion-based wedding photography, a photographer will combine candid images of the events of the day with posed images that are inspired by editorial fashion photography This style often involves more innovative and dramatic post-processing of images.
+In contemporary/fashion-based wedding photography, a photographer will combine candid images of the events of the day with posed images that are inspired by editorial fashion photography.
+This style often involves more dramatic post-processing of images.

 A fourth style that is popular in Asian countries, especially in China, is wedding studio photography (Chinese: 婚纱摄影; pinyin: hūn shā shè yǐng).
-Typically, couples will make an appointment with a studio for an in-studio or a location shoot, with support from a hair stylist and make-up artist in addition to the photographer and the couple.
-The couple will go through many changes of clothing and backgrounds in a similar manner to the fashion based approach.
+Typically, couples will make an appointment with a studio for an in-studio or location shoot, with support from a hairstylist and make-up artist in addition to the photographer and the couple.
+The couple will go through many changes of clothing and backgrounds in a similar manner to the fashion-based approach.

 The term contemporary wedding photography is used to describe wedding photography that is not of a traditional nature.
-The emphasis in contemporary photography is to capture the story and atmosphere from the day, so that the viewer has an appreciation of what the wedding was like, rather than a series of pre-determined poses.
+The emphasis in contemporary photography is to capture the atmosphere of the day.